-A: For more information about me and my work, you can head to my website AmandaEKwriter.com.
-I’m most active on instagram @amanda.ek.writer and @glasscactus_prods, and you can watch all of our films on our Glass Cactus YouTube channel.
+AMANDA: Check out my website AmandaEKwriter.com, or find me on instagram @amanda.ek.writer and @glasscactus_prods.
+You can watch all of our films on our Glass Cactus YouTube channel.

 Q: Is there anything you’d like to say about The Emerging Filmmakers Project?

-The Supermarket will screen during The Emerging Filmmakers Project on Thursday, July 15th, 2021 at The Bug Theatre.
+Second Surface will screen during The Emerging Filmmakers Project 20th Anniversary Celebration on Thursday, May 19th, 2022 at The Bug Theatre.